 Educating individuals about substance use and addiction empowers them to make better choices.
 By teaching vulnerable populations about the dangers and reality of addiction, particularly as the country faces an unprecedented epidemic of opioid addiction and overdoses, people can avoid many of the common entryways into addiction.

 People may not be aware of the dangers of prescription painkillers, seeing them as less dangerous than illicit street drugs like heroin or methamphetamine.
-Education about these pills is paramount as drug cartels, and other illegal drug manufacturers are now making pills that look like prescription medications but are cut with fentanyl, an incredibly potent and dangerous opioid analogue responsible for many drug overdose deaths in the country.
+Education about these pills is paramount as drug cartels, and other illegal drug manufacturers are now making pills that look like prescription medications but are cut with fentanyl, an incredibly potent and dangerous opioid analog responsible for many drug overdose deaths in the country.

 Anyone beginning a prescription to a habit-forming substance should discuss the possibility of dependency with their prescribing doctor and ask important questions about the risk of abuse and addiction.
 Do users develop tolerance?
 Is this a long-term or short-term treatment plan?
 What are the symptoms of dependency forming?
 Are there other, non-habit-forming alternatives available?

 Many individuals turn to drugs and substances as a form of self-medication.
 Some may use the substances to subdue or numb unresolved feelings of pain, shame, or confusion from past trauma or abuse.
 Individuals may have untreated mental health issues, such as attention deficit hyperactivity disorder, and use substances to deal with the frustration they experience as they struggle with a condition they don’t understand.
-Others may deal with depression and anxiety on a daily basis and feel they need substances just to function normally.
+Others may deal with depression and anxiety daily and feel they need substances just to function normally.

 Therapy can help to resolve the underlying issues that can push someone into addiction.
 By getting to the root of the problem and helping to relieve deep feelings of pain, frustration, and anxiety, therapy can prevent someone from seeking destructive comfort in drugs and alcohol.